 The project has achieved a minimum 3 star AusRAP rating on this section of the Midland Highway.

-Scoping of the project was completed in mid 2015.
-Construction commenced on Stage 1 in February 2016 and was completed in May 2017.
+Construction commenced on Stage 1 in February 2016 and was completed in June 2017.

 Disclaimer: The material contained in this site is made available